 Contains code that is generated by the designer.
 Do not directly edit this file.

-You can only design the page in the Source view of the designer.
+You can design the page only in the Source view of the designer.
 The Design view of the designer is disabled for application pages.

 You can debug an application page just as you would debug other SharePoint project items in Visual Studio.
 When you start the Visual Studio debugger, Visual Studio opens the SharePoint site.